nkotsianas/holography/README.md

 # holography
-Collection of files and scripts related to designing holograms and optical setups.
+Collection of files and scripts related to designing optical setups for hologram recordings.
+Includes alternate wavelength recording at Bragg condition, and Kogelnik selectivity analysis.

     beam_ratios.m